nondotxyz/nondotxyz/README.md

 ## **_Hello there_** 👋
-**My name is Fadhli** and I'm a 13 year old programmer that are willing to give my best to improv other people lives... or may or may not cause some havoc all around the internet.
+**My name is Fadhli** and I'm a 13 year old programmer that are willing to give my best to improveother people lives... or may cause some havoc all around the internet.

 ## **Reach me on.. 💌**
 [![twitter](src/iconmonstr-twitter-2.svg)](https://www.twitter.com/Fadhli890)